Having a Severe Mental Illness Means Dying Young

 A growing research literature shows that bringing the medical doctor to the psychiatric patient works much better than trying to bring the patient to regular medical services.
 The merging of primary psychiatric care with primary medical care is urgently needed.

-Which throws the basic inequality into stark relief.
-Society would not tolerate 20 years of lost life expectancy for other groups, even those that also suffer discrimination like Latino or blacks or gays.
+This throws the basic inequality into stark relief.
+Society would not tolerate 20 years of lost life expectancy for other groups, even those that also suffer discrimination like Latino or Blacks, or gays.
 If this were HIV or breast cancer or multiple sclerosis, we would not tolerate the total fragmentation of healthcare as we do with mental illness.

-We are complacent because the lives of those with severe mental illness do not matter to us.
-Unless the person dying young is your parent or your child, or your brother."
+We are complacent because the lives of those with severe mental illness do not matter to us—unless the person dying young is a member of our family.

-Thanks so much, Peter, for this glum, but much needed assessment.
-Until recently, I have assumed that the reduced life expectancy in the severely ill was attributable to the big four of lousy medical care, heavy smoking, sedentary lifestyle, and antipsychotic use.
-To my great surprise, a large and well conducted study recently found the lowest mortality in the severely ill who had received low to moderate doses as compared to those who took no medicine or high doses.
-This is just one study can be interpreted in different ways, but it does suggest that antipsychotics are less the culprit in early death than I had imagined.
+Thanks so much, Peter, for this glum, but much-needed assessment.
+Until recently, I have assumed that the reduced life expectancy in the severely ill was attributable to the big four of lousy medical care: heavy smoking, sedentary lifestyle, and antipsychotic use.
+To my great surprise, a large and well-conducted study recently found the lowest mortality in the severely ill who had received low to moderate doses as compared to those who took no medicine or high doses.
+This is just one study that can be interpreted in different ways, but it does suggest that antipsychotics are less the culprit in early death than I had imagined.

-Which focuses attention even more on lousy medical care, and smoking.
-Clearly, we must improve not just the current totally inadequate psychiatric care and housing provided for the severely ill, we must also follow Dr Weiden's suggestion that medical care be an essential part of the package—along with smoking cessation and exercise.
+This focuses attention even more on lousy medical care, and smoking.
+Clearly, we must improve not just the current totally inadequate psychiatric care and housing provided for the severely ill; we must also follow Weiden's suggestion that medical care be an essential part of the package—along with smoking cessation and exercise.

 Will anything change?
 The (non)treatment of severe mental illness in the US is our national shame.
 This is voiceless constituency in the US that very few people seem to care about.
 It is different in much of Europe where enlightened policies and adequate funding for the severely ill lead to decent lives in the community and better healthcare.

-There is media and political outcry when there is poor health care for the military, or children, or women or minorities. everyone went crazy when one person died of Ebola.
+There is media and political outcry when there is poor health care for the military, children, women, or minorities.
+Everyone went crazy when one person died of Ebola.
 We should be deeply ashamed of ourselves for neglecting the severely ill—creating a system that imprisons them, renders them homeless, and allows them to die so young.
 We need a Charles Dickens to illustrate their plight and a new Pinel to free them of their chains.
 Two centuries ago, the age of enlightenment banished the idea that mental illness was caused by witchcraft or possession.
-As Harry Stack Sullivan put it- people with schizophrenia were more simply human than otherwise.
+As Harry Stack Sullivan put it, people with schizophrenia were more simply human than otherwise.
 Its long past time that we remembered this and acted accordingly.